mainmatter/mainmatter.com/src/posts/2013-10-28-embersimpleauth-implements-rfc-6749-oauth-20.md

 ---
-title: 'Ember.SimpleAuth implements RFC 6749 (OAuth 2.0)'
+title: "Ember.SimpleAuth implements RFC 6749 (OAuth 2.0)"
 authorHandle: marcoow
-bio: 'Founding Director of simplabs, author of Ember Simple Auth'
+bio: "Founding Director of simplabs, author of Ember Simple Auth"
 description:
-  'Marco Otte-Witte announces support for OAuth 2.0 in Ember.SimpleAuth, the addon for implementing a session and authentication/authorization for Ember.js.'
+  "Marco Otte-Witte announces support for OAuth 2.0 in Ember.SimpleAuth, the addon for implementing a session and authentication/authorization for Ember.js."
-topic: ember
+tags: ember
 ---

 **Update: